byronka/minum/docs/development_handbook.md

 >
 > -- _Tony Hoare, 1980 ACM Turing award lecture_

+>It is better to do a simple thing today and pay a little more tomorrow to change it
+>if it needs it, than to do a more [complicated](docs/simplify_then_add_lightness.md) thing today
+>that may never be used anyway.
+>
+> -- _Kent Beck Extreme Programming Explained_

 >Keep it simple, stupid
 >
 > -- _Kelly Johnson, Lockheed Skunk Works_